fllaryora/CNN-and-C-/README.md

 ## ANN layer

-Please see the page: https://github.com/fllaryora/CNN-and-C-/blob/main/layers.md
+Please see the page to see equation of layer: https://github.com/fllaryora/CNN-and-C-/blob/main/layers.md Please see the page to calculate the error of the layer: https://github.com/fllaryora/CNN-and-C-/blob/main/lost-function.md